narmeshnigam/karyalaywebsite/MONITORING_AND_LOGGING.md

 # Monitoring and Logging Guide

-This document describes the monitoring and logging infrastructure for the Karyalay Portal System.
+This document describes the monitoring and logging infrastructure for the SellerPortal System.

 ## Overview